-Representation Number 34 (Accounts Payable)
+Representation Number 33 (Accounts Payable)

-• All unpaid accounts relating to annually lapsing and non-lapsing budgetary appropriations and annually lapsing non-budgetary appropriations on which Parliament has imposed an annual ceiling have been recorded as payables.
+All unpaid accounts relating to annually lapsing and non-lapsing budgetary appropriations and annually lapsing non-budgetary appropriations on which Parliament has imposed an annual ceiling have been recorded as payables.

-Crown corporations exercising authority under Section 33 of the FAA must disclose payables as required by subsection 37.1(1) of the FAA and by the Treasury Board's "Policy on Payables at Year-End (PAYE)".
+Crown corporations exercising authority under Section 33 of the FAA must disclose payables as required by subsection 37.1(1) of the FAA and by the Treasury Board's "Directive on Year-End Recording of Payables (PAYE)".
 They must charge against their appropriations those liabilities which meet the criteria established in the policy.
-They must also comply with the procedures described in RGM Chapter 14 "Year End Timetable and Procedures", Appendix 1 "Old Year Departmental Financial and Materiel Management System (DFMS) Accrual Entries, Adjusting Entries and Closing of Old Year Accounts" and the disclosure instructions of RGM Chapter 15, subsection 15.4.1.
+They must also comply with the procedures described in RGM Chapter 14 "Year End Timetable and Procedures", Appendix 1 "Old Year Departmental Financial Management and Materiel System (DFMS) Accrual Entries, Adjusting Entries and Closing of Old Year Accounts" and the disclosure instructions of RGM Chapter 15, subsection 15.4.1.